Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 I can navigate it with my eyes shut.

-So, like you, at first I had to work hard to adapt to the Lightning layout.
+That means, at first, I had to work hard to adapt to the Lightning layout.

 You approach it with a fresh perspective.

-That means finding ways to make it better; ways to improve the Lightning experience.
+That means finding ways to make it better; you discover ways to improve the Lightning experience.

-That’s exactly what happened when I studied the salesforce Lightning interface.
+When I studied the Salesforce Lightning interface, that’s what happened.
 I found simple ways to make Lightning better for salespeople.

 Since then, I’ve applied these Lightning best practices to dozens of companies.